Chand Sadagar: Bengali version

-Assamese Version
+Assamese version

-According to Assamese folklore, Champaknagar is placed in Chaygaon, Kamrup, about 30-40 km from Guwahati, Assam.
-Champaknagar is still there in Chaigaon area of Kamarupa in Assam.
+According to Assamese folklore, Champaknagar is placed in Chaygaon, Kamrup, about 30–40 km from Guwahati, Assam.
+Champaknagar is still there in Chaygaon area of Kamrup dist in Assam.
+There are remains of ancient structures and also a statue of Devi Kali there, the structure is also known as Mer ghar.
+Locals believe that it is that house or place where Behula and Lakhindhar spend the first night after marriage and there Lakhindhar was bitten by a Snake send my Manasa Devi.
 To escape from the plight of Ma Manasa, Lakhindhar and Behula escaped to a place called Gokul Medh, 3 km south of Mahasthangarh and 9 km north of Bogra town, 1 km from the Bogra-Rangpur road of modern Bangladesh after Behula's Basarghar or Lakhinder's Medh.
 During excavations here in 1934–36, 162 rectangular abattoirs were found in a lined courtyard.
 It was built in the sixth or seventh century AD.
 According to local folklore, this place is associated with Behula and Lakhinder.
 The remains of a temple have been found 800 meters west of the north-west corner of the ruins at Chengispur village in Mahasthangarh.
 It is called Khullana mound.
-The Karatoya River, which flows through the region, is now narrow but is known to have been huge in the past.

-There is a region in Dhubri district of Assam, much north of Bogra.
-The area is believed to be reminiscent of Mansa's companion leader.
+The Karatoya River, which flows through the region, is now narrow but is known to have been huge in the past.There is a region in Dhubri district of Assam, much north of Bogra, the area is believed to be reminiscent of Mansa's companion leader Netai Dhubuni.
+Netai Dhubuni is known as the divine washerwoman who washed the cloths of Gods.
+There is also a rock associated to her near Netai Dhubuni park in Dhubri town.
+The name of Dhubri town is also named after Netai Dhubni.
+There is also a hillock named Chandardinga in Dhubri district of Assam the people there believe that the boat of Chand Sadagar crashed and sank down at that place.